DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-01-helping-users-navigate-between-tabs.md

 ## User testing

-We have conducted user research sessions to test this new navigation that has been launched as part of the 2023 to 2024 recruitment cycle.
-We have received some good feedback that allows us to understand the issue better.
+We conducted user research sessions to test this new navigation that has been launched as part of the 2023 to 2024 recruitment cycle.
+We received some good feedback that allows us to understand the issue better.

 ![Screenshot of comments from user testing session](ur-findings.png)